Mobile retargeting: how mobile is leveraging out-of-home advertising

 This hybrid advertisement strategy offers a channel to consumers that purely digital or purely OOH campaigns can’t match.
 But how does the connection work?

-How does OOH and mobile retargeting work?
+How do OOH and mobile retargeting work?

 Geo-everything